Sandy Adsett: Biography

 Adsett was born in Raupunga near Wairoa on 27 August 1939.
 Of Māori descent, he affiliates to Ngāti Kahungunu and Ngāti Pāhauwera.
 He attended Te Aute College in Hawkes Bay.
 His interest in art first began on his family farm as a way to fill in time and grew from there.

 He received his first formal art training at Ardmore Teachers' College in Auckland.
 He completed his third year of teachers' college in Dunedin.
 While at Ardmore, he began travelling to regional schools to introduce Māori arts into the school syllabus.
 This was a focus of his work that would continue throughout his life.
 He was one of a group of teachers that started this work in the 1960s.

 In 1961, Adsett became an arts specialist for the Department of Education's Advisory Service, within a programme established by educational leader Gordon Tovey.
 Adsett has cited the mentorship of the Ngāti Porou master carver Pine Taiapa as the most significant influence on his life as an artist and educator.
 Adsett's role in the department was helping introduce the new Māori Arts in Schools programme.

 In 1991, Adsett became a principal tutor at Tairawhiti Polytechnic in Gisborne, working in the Toihoukura School of Māori Visual Arts.
 He took over from Ivan Ehau, the founder of the school, who had died that year.
-Adsett was involved in formatting a wānanga arts direction for the progamme.
+Adsett was involved in formatting a wānanga arts direction for the programme.

 In 2002, Adsett returned to Hawke's Bay, where he set up the Toimairangi School of Māori Visual Culture within Te Wānanga o Aotearoa in Hastings.
 He continues to work there as an adjunct professor.